 The London Centre for Mindfulness offers an 8-week MBSR course which begins with an introductory session.
-They also have a morning and evening session, which cost £200 and £250, respectively.
+They also have a morning and evening session.

-The course consists of “a series of mediations” which “range from 3 to 40 minutes.”
-Anyone interested in the course can take a half day practice session which £15 and serves as an introduction to the mindfulness courses, although course graduates can also attend.
+The course consists of a series of mediations which range from 3 to 40 minutes.
+Anyone interested in the course can take a half-day practice session which serves as an introduction to the mindfulness courses, although course graduates can also attend.
 Finally, course graduates can attend a monthly drop-in meditation session to “reconnect with the practice.”